-It is my pleasure to invite you to attend the special meeting of shareholders of North Point Bancshares, Inc. to be held at \\\ .m. on July \\\, 2000, at 109 Highway 53 West, Dawsonville, Georgia.
+It is my pleasure to invite you to attend the special meeting of shareholders of North Point Bancshares, Inc. to be held at 3:00 p.m. on July 25, 2000, at 109 Highway 53 West, Dawsonville, Georgia.

-At the special meeting, you will be asked to consider and vote on a proposal to approve the Agreement and Plan of Merger dated as of March 3, 2000 between United Community Banks, Inc. and North Point whereby North Point will merge with United, United will remain as the surviving company, and Dawson County Bank will become a subsidiary of United.
+At the special meeting, you will be asked to consider and vote on a proposal to approve the merger of North Point into United Community Banks, Inc. After the merger, United will remain as the surviving company, and Dawson County Bank will become a subsidiary of United.
 The boards of directors of United and North Point have agreed to the merger.
 If North Point shareholders approve the merger, North Point shareholders will receive 2.2368 shares of United common stock for each share of North Point common stock they own.
 Based upon 428,385 shares of North Point currently outstanding, United expects to issue 958,211 shares of its common stock in connection with the merger.